A Special Therapeutic Recovery Program for Pregnant and Parenting Women and Children

 - 24 Hour Residential Treatment program

 - Pregnancy support

 - Parenting education

 - Life skills education

 - 12 Step support

 - Psychiatric support

-Pre-admission interviews are required.
+Applicants meet with staff before being admitted.
 The admission of children is determined on an individual basis for each mother and for each child.

 Upon admission an assessment is made of the individual needs of each participant.
 The maximum length of stay is 90 days.
 The maximum length of stay will vary with the individual as she progresses through the phases of recovery.